NetSec-Focus/netsec-focus.github.io/_posts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 ### Conclusion:

-I certainly hope you enjoyed reading my blog.
+I certainly hope you enjoyed reading my exeperience with OSCP.
 I know someone is going too see some typos in here but in the end we are all not perfect so :D. Not to mention I covered a lot of things but that is what I do in general really.
 DETAILS DETAILS DETAILS!

 If you wish to find me, I am usually attending security conference for fun to learn more about InfoSec from the community or competing in CTF’s for fun as well!
 You can find me on Netsecfocus and on Twitter as well.
 Thank you again for reading this and I certainly hope that you enjoyed it 😊.

 -Tjnull
 Twitter: ([@TJ_Null](https://twitter.com/tj_null))